-The use of aftermarket adapters is not recommended.Adaptors add an additional part in the electric connection between the EV and Electric Vehicle Supply Equipment (EVSE), which increases the probability of faults and affects the functional safety. |
+Adapters add an additional part in the electric connection between the EV and Electric Vehicle Supply Equipment (EVSE), which increases the probability of faults and affects the functional safety.
+Whenever possible, it's best to use chargers that have connectors already compatible with your vehicle.

 Approved adapters